 Surprisingly, athleisure outfits don’t always perform well as athletic outfits.

-Because schools rarely give teens enough time to get clean after morning trainings or PE, your teen might need a look that moves seamlessly from physical activity to the classroom.
+Because schools rarely give teens enough time to get clean after morning training or PE, your teen might need a look that moves seamlessly from physical activity to the classroom.

-In that case, you need to think about clothing items that stretch and move, wick sweat and continue to look (and smell!) good for the rest of the day.
+In that case, you need to think about clothing items that stretch and move, wick sweat, and continue to look (and smell!) suitable for the rest of the day.